 8. Woodlands Waterfront

-Woodlands Waterfront is hidden gem that few people know about when it comes to sunset-watching.
+Woodlands Waterfront is a hidden gem that few people know about that offers one of the best sunset views in Singapore.
 This park offers an unobstructed view and a beautiful landscape along the horizon.
 There are designated fishing spots here, so you can consider turning this outing into a day-long activity.

 How to get there: Take bus 856 from either Yishun or Woodlands Bus Interchange.